Officer of the watch on a cargo ship

 Control: Control is the immediate and operational exercise of a function: navigation, ship management, tactics, weapons, or sensors.
 Control is divided into two main categories on a naval vessel:

-Navigation control: Exercised by the officer of the watch according to the Captainâs specific directives; and
+• Navigation control: Exercised by the officer of the watch according to the Captain’s specific directives; and

-Tactical control: Exercised in the Operations Room by:
+• Tactical control: Exercised in the Operations Room by:

-the Officer of the Watch (OOW-Combat); or
+• the Officer of the Watch (OOW-Combat); or

-The Combat Officer depending on the level of operations.
+• The Combat Officer: depending on the level of operations.

 Conclusion

-Canada applies two distinct hierarchical models aboard ships: a civilian model, regulated internationally, prioritizing safety and efficiency, and a military model, disciplinary and tactical, focused on mission and defense.
-Officers must have a clear understanding of their responsibilities in relation to the shipâs hierarchical functioning in the performance of their duties.
+Canada applies two distinct hierarchical models aboard ships: a civilian model, regulated internationally, prioritizing safety and efficiency, and a military model, disciplinary and tactical, focused on mission and defence.
+Officers must have a clear understanding of their responsibilities in relation to the ship’s hierarchical structure when performing their duties.

 Despite their differences, both systems share a common priority: ensuring the safety of navigation and protecting human life at sea.